Best Blu-ray players for 2019

 Haven’t gone 4K yet?
 Still want a great picture for your HDTV?

 The Sony BDP-S3700 provides a great 1080p picture.
 It will even play – and upconvert – your old DVD collection.
+It also costs about the same as our cheapest Roku video streamer and offers access to Netflix, YouTube, and Amazon Prime.

 This player is much more compact than the others on this list – Sony didn’t even include a front-panel display.
 Also, the plastic disc tray is not nearly as sturdy as the higher-end players.
 But you do get a lot of bang for your buck.

-Oppo UDP-205 — Best 4K Blu-ray player for audiophiles
+Panasonic DP-UB9000 — Best 4K Blu-ray player for audiophiles

 Want the best of the best for audio?
 Look inside: